cesswhite/pausa/README.md

    3. Copy the "Project URL" and "anon/public" key
    4. Replace `your_supabase_project_url` and `your_supabase_anon_key` with your actual values

+   **Important Notes:**

+   - The OAuth providers (Google and GitHub) are configured directly in your Supabase dashboard
+   - No additional environment variables are needed for OAuth as Supabase handles the configuration
+   - Make sure you've completed the OAuth setup steps above before testing social login

    **For production:**

    ```env